Twissen/CSGO-Movie-Making-Config-by-Twissen/README.md

 // CFG Version
 // Name: twissen_movieCFG.cfg
-// Author: Twissen
+// Autor: Twissen
-// Version: V5.6
+// Version: V5.7
-// Latest Update: 07/05/2020
+// Release Date: 05/11/2020

-Changelog:
+-Config info has been changed and organized.
--Greensky stream has been fixed.
+-FFmpeg config has been updated.
--Greenweapons stream has been fixed.
+-Mirv Agr has been added to config.
+Check out the config for further information.
--Some old information has been deleted from the config.
+-Some bugs has been fixed.